Stephen-Hamilton-C/timecard-kt/README.md

+# ARCHIVED
+This repo has been archived.
+This project was originally written to get an applied understanding of Kotlin.
+A faster and more stable version can be found here: https://github.com/Stephen-Hamilton-C/timecard

 # timecard-kt
 timecard-kt is a command line time tracker written in Kotlin.
 Easily clock in & out and check how much time you've worked and how long you've been on break.